 Roberta (“Birdie”) and Bob Feldman share a deep commitment to friends and loved ones.
-This commitment — along with their mutual love of boating — has been central to their story which spans more than
+This commitment — along with their mutual love of boating — has been central to their story, which spans more than three decades.

 Here on land, the Feldmans have a strong network of friends and family, including loved ones who have battled life-threatening diseases.
 “A lot of our friends and neighbors have been affected by cancer,” says Birdie.